zzhangjii/learning-library/workshops/journey4-adw-gsg-oow/LabGuide1.md

 -   Fill in the connection details as below:

-    -   **Connection Name:** admin_low
+    -   **Connection Name:** admin_high

     -   **Username:** admin

-    -   **Password:** The password you specified during provisioning
+    -   **Password:** The password you specified during provisioning your instance

     -   **Connection Type:** Cloud Wallet

     -   **Configuration File:** Enter the full path for the wallet file you downloaded before, or click the **Browse button** to point to the location of the file.

-    -   **Keystore Password:** The password you specified when downloading the wallet from the ADW service console

     -   **Service:** There are 3 pre-configured database services for each database.
-Pick **&lt;databasename&gt;_low** for this lab.
+Pick **&lt;databasename&gt;_high** for this lab.
 For example, if you the database you created was named adwfinance, select adwfinance_low as the service.

+*Note* : SQL Developer versions prior to 18.3 ask for a **Keystore Password.** Here, you would enter the password you specified when downloading the wallet from ADW.

 ![](./images/100/Picture100-18.jpg)

 -   Test your connection by clicking the **Test** button, if it succeeds save your connection information by clicking **Save**, then connect to your database by clicking the **Connect** button.
 An entry for the new connection appears under Connections.

 -   If you are behind a VPN or Firewall and this Test fails, please download <a href="https://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html" target="_blank">SQL Developer 18.3</a> or higher.
 This version and above will allow you to select the "Use HTTP Proxy Host" option for a Cloud Wallet type connection.
 While creating your new ADW connection here, provide your proxy's Host and Port.
 If you are unsure where to find this, you may look at your computer's connection settings or contact your Network Administrator.

--   Create another connection named as **admin_high** using the same information as above, this time pick **&lt;databasename&gt;_high** as the service name, for example, testdw_high.

 -   You are now ready to move to the next lab.